liandrea4/liandrea4.github.io/knit/regina_marie.md

 This is the first time I am blocking a project!
 I have heard it makes a ***BIG*** difference with lace work.
 Because this is silk yarn, which is apparently more fragile than other yarns e.g. wool, I used a technique called spray blocking instead of wet or steam blocking.
 Essentially I pinned the work into place and then sprayed it with room temperature water in a spray bottle until the work was lightly damp everywhere.
 Then you just let it air dry (not in direct sunlight) and it supposedly will keep its shape once dried.

 I actually sprayed it down and let it air dry twice because I was skeptical it would work and I didn't want to unpin it only to have to reblock and repin it.
 So hopefully it will ultra keep its shape.
 I think the before and during blocking pictures are super interesting.
+Watch for scale :)

 <img src="media/regina_marie_preblock.jpg" style="max-width: 100%" />
 <img src="media/regina_marie_pinned.jpg" style="max-width: 100%" />